jasongrimes/grimesit-mm/_pages/about.md

 and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did that for a long time.

-Eventually I (re)started Grimes IT, providing technical services to select clients and conducting original research and development.
+Now I operate as Grimes IT,
+providing technical services to select clients and conducting original research and development.
 I have no employees,